AndrewC160/nextflow_CutNRun/README.md

   --control_epitope <background_epitope>
 ```

-At minimum, three parameters should be provided to the nextflow pipeline, as well:
+At minimum, three parameters should be provided to the nextflow pipeline:

 `-sample_table`: Filename of the input CSV file containing all sample details.